James N. H. Waring: Career

-Waring was an educator and supervisor in Washington D.C. schools for about 23 years, from 1879 to 1891.
+Waring was an educator and supervisor in Washington, D.C., schools for about 23 years, from 1879 to 1891.
 He then became a principal of the Colored High School in Baltimore and then a supervising principal of Baltimore's colored schools and the Teacher's Training School.
 He developed carpentry, cooking, drawing, sewing, and printing courses for the colored schools, which were subsequently added to the curriculum of the city's white schools.

 He recognized that there was unfounded fear of African Americans by whites and that African Americans were more likely to be charged with minor offenses, which led to friction between the police and African Americans.
 Waring, a member of the Colored Law and Order League, was concerned with the living conditions and social constructs of the lives of African Americans.
 The group was founded by "prominent black" physicians, lawyers, educators, and business leaders.
 He researched the problems of African Americans in Baltimore and wrote Some Causes of Criminality Among Colored People, about the effect of poor living conditions.
 He found that there was a lack of conscience in the greater community that allowed for children "to live [where] sunlight, pure air, pure thoughts, chaste conduct and associates… are denied them from their very birth" and were a breeding ground for lawlessness.
 He established the first Boy Scout troop for African American children in the District of Columbia.

 Waring also practiced medicine in the District of Columbia, was superintendent of Camp Pleasant, and worked with the Associated Charities of the District.
 He operated a free medical clinic in the People's Congregational Church and was a physician at Howard University.
 In 1916, he became the principal of the Howard Orphanage Industrial School in Kings Park, Long Island, New York.
 He was the educational secretary and physician during the Spanish flu epidemic at Camp Devens in Massachusetts during World War I. After the war, he practiced medicine in Hopkinton, Massachusetts before he moved to Downington, Pennsylvania and worked at the Industrial School for Boys.
 He sat on the Board of Trustees for Howard University, with his term ending in 1920.

 Personal life

-Waring was married in Washington D.C. on April 4, 1883, to Carrie Brown, also known as Caroline Brown.
+Waring was married in Washington, D.C., on April 4, 1883, to Carrie Brown, also known as Caroline Brown.
 They had seven children, six of whom were Roberta, Regendia, James, Dorothy, Mary, and Alfred.
-James N. H. Waring, Jr. was also an educator who also secured the position of principal at the industrial school in Downington, Pennsylvania.
+James N. H. Waring, Jr. was also an educator who also secured the position of principal at the Downingtown Industrial and Agricultural School in Downington, Chester County, Pennsylvania.
 Dorothy, who married Dr. William J. Howard (son of humanitarian and activist Reverend William James Howard), established in 1929 one of the first private nursery schools, The Garden of Children.

 Waring died on December 29, 1923, in Cochituate, within Wayland, Massachusetts.
 Caroline died on February 16, 1927, in Youngstown, Ohio.